lemattma/algorithms/sorting/insertion/README.md

 O(n^2) Stable, in-place

 Divides the array into two subsets, sorted and unsorted.
-Initially the osrted subset will contain only the index 0.
+Initially the sorted subset will contain only the index 0.

 Not the best in terms of performance, but more efficient than other O(n^2) algorithms such as selection or bubble sort